OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 > Permalink: https://owaspai.org/goto/traindatadistortion/

 Train data distortion: distorting untrusted training data by smoothing or adding noise, to make poisoned 'triggers' ineffective.
 Such a trigger has been inserted by an attacker in the training data, together with an unwanted output.
 Whenever input data is presented that contains a similar 'trigger', the model can recognize it and output the unwanted value.
 The idea is to distort the triggers so that they are not recognized anymore by the model.
 A special form of traindata distortion is complete removal of certain input fields.
-Technically, this is data minimization (see [DATAMINIMIZE)(goto/dataminimize/)), but its purpose is not protecting the confidentiality of that data per se, but reducing the ability to memorize poisoned samples.
+Technically, this is data minimization (see [DATAMINIMIZE](goto/dataminimize/)), but its purpose is not protecting the confidentiality of that data per se, but reducing the ability to memorize poisoned samples.

+Data distortion can also be part of differential privacy: to make personal data less recognizable.
+This means that applying differential privacy can be a countermeasure to data poisoning as well.

 This control can only be applied during training and therefore not to an already trained model.